• Skip to primary navigation

 1. Cover the meat with cold water and place the aromatics and spices on top.

-2. Bring the liquid to poach the meat to a simmer over medium-high heat.
-You'll start to see bubbles at the edges.
-Lower the heat and let it simmer for 15 to 20 minutes until the meat registers 160°F on a meat thermometer, or the juices run clear when cut at the thickest part.
+1. Bring the liquid to poach the meat to a simmer over medium-high heat.
+Lower the heat and simmer for 15-20 minutes, or until it's 160°F in the thickest part.

 Recipe FAQs